Tips & Tricks#

 Merge Multiple Documents Into One

-If you need to merge a set of documents in your project into a single document, you can achieve this by first making a new folder for just that purpose, and drag all the files you want merged into this folder.
+If you need to merge a selection of documents in your project into a single document, you can achieve this by first making a new folder for just that purpose, and drag all the documents you want merged into this folder.
 Then you can right click the folder, select Transform and Merge Documents in Folder.

 In the dialog that pops up, the documents will be in the same order as in the folder, but you can rearrange them here of you wish.
 See Splitting and Merging Documents for more details.